ahs502/so-connect-challenge-dogstagram/README.md

 <br/>

 ## Development guide

+It's strongly recommended to use [VS Code](https://code.visualstudio.com/) to develope this repository.

 Thanks to the `husky` package, every changes are checked previously before being committed.
 This includes _linting_ and _testing_.